-All telemetry parameters shall be accessible in diagnostic mode.
+For diagnostic purposes the spacecraft shall provide the capability to generate housekeeping telemetry packets reporting any on-board parameter at the same frequency as their sampling rate.

-The capability shall be provided to sample a given telemetry parameter at a configurable sampling rate down to a minimum sampling interval of <DIAG_MIN_INTERV>.
+The capability shall be provided to sample a given housekeeping telemetry parameter at a configurable sampling rate down to a minimum sampling interval of <DIAG_MIN_INTERV>.

 The capability shall be provided to record diagnostic mode data onboard for later retrieval by the ground segment.